and Assessment Center (TLAC)

-2) Measures: There must be atleast 2 program level measures for each outcome.
-One of the measures must be a direct measure (sample of actual student work) while the other measure can be indirect (a report of percieved student learning).
+2) Measures: There must be a minimum of 2 program level measures for each outcome.
+One of the measures must be a direct measure (sample of actual student work) while the other measure can be indirect (a report of perceived student learning).

-3) Curriculum Map: All programs must have a curriculum map to demonstrate where their program level outcomes are first introduced (i.e. discussed), practiced (evaluated at the course level) and ulitmately assessed at the program level.
+3) Curriculum Map: All programs must have a curriculum map to demonstrate where their program level outcomes are first introduced (i.e. discussed), practiced (evaluated at the course level) and ultimately assessed at the program level.

 4) Rationale: Appropriate rationale must be provided for each outcome measure.
 Rationale can include the course, description of measure, and/or level of student being assessed.

 5) Criterion: Benchmark levels (criterion) must be set for all outcome measures (i.e. 80% of students will score "x" or higher on assessment measure).
 Having criterion will enable programs to understand whether or not they were successful in the achievement of the outcome measure.

-6) Results: Programs must annually report results of atleast several program outcomes and include some level of data analysis.
+6) Results: Programs must annually report results of several program outcome measures and include some level of data analysis.